 For your audition, you should prepare two contrasting songs — if one song is slow and sustained, for example, the other should be in a quicker tempo.
 At least one of the two songs must be in English.
+Both songs must be memorized.
 Musical theatre, commercial, pop and gospel songs are not appropriate for the audition.
 Choral parts (soprano, alto, tenor or bass lines from choral works) are not acceptable.

 - Folk song arrangements such as Quilter’s “The Arnold Book of Old Songs”

 - Lute songs by Dowland, Campian, Morely, etc.

 - Samuel Barber

 - Richard Hundley

 - If you wish to present a selection in a foreign language, standard art songs in French, German, Italian and Spanish are appropriate.

 Auditions must be accompanied by piano.
 If you would like VCU Music to provide an accompanist, then you will need to upload your sheet music when you submit your audition request form.
 Your music must be received at least two weeks before your scheduled audition date.
 You will also need to bring copies of your music to the audition.